What is a Retirement Fund plan?

 Closed pension funds are those which support pension plans that are only open to specific employees.
 Further classified into: Single employer funds, multi-employer funds, related member pension funds, individual pension funds.

 Purpose of the fund

-- The main purpose of the retirement funds is to create a steady source of finance for the investor when the one doesn’t have any other source of income.
+- The main purpose of retirement funds is to create a steady source of finance for the investor when one doesn’t have any other source of income.

-- It is also considered as a financial security which provides enough capital to pay for the person’s necessities.
+- It is also considered as a financial security that provides enough capital to pay for the person’s necessities.

 How do pension funds work

 Pension plans are those defined plans which means that employees will be receiving the pension payments equal to a certain percentage of their average salary paid in last few years of their employment.

 In India, there are two stages of a pension plan